deniscolak/colorize-text-avatar/README.md

 numberLetters parameter allows user to generate Avatar more specific number of character.

-> Developer can predefine size and numberLetters, if numberletters is null the default value is 1.
+> Developer can predefine size and numberLetters, if numberletters is null or not defined the default value is 1.

 ```dart
 TextAvatar(